Orfana rail disaster: Crash

 Train 121 were listening to the broadcast of the Panioni-Olympic football match on the radio that day and were probably engrossed and thus distracted.
 With Acropolis Express soon developing a speed of 100 km/h at 16:45 in the afternoon the "Acropolis Express" collided with the "post" head-on.
 The "Acropolis" diesel engine crushed the "post" engine, while all its first three wagons were crushed.
 The collision killed 21 people and injured 40.
-It is the third deadliest railway accidents that have happened in Greece, following the Tempe collision (28 February 2023 - 57 dead) and Derveni (1968 - 34 dead).
+It is the third deadliest railway accidents that have happened in Greece, following the Tempi train crash (28 February 2023 - 57 dead) and Corinth rail disaster (1968 - 34 dead).

 Investigation

-It emerged that just minutes before the collision, a shepherd saw the fateful course of both trains from a hill above the curve in the track and tried with his cape to warn the driver of the "Acropolis", but the driver misunderstood his actions and thought he was greeting him and thus reciprocated by honking.
+Investigation revealed that two minutes prior to the crash, a shepherd saw the fateful course of both trains from a hill above the curve in the track and tried with his cape to warn the driver of the "Acropolis", but the driver misunderstood his actions and thought he was greeting him and thus reciprocated by honking.
 The Investigation found the accident occurred due to a lack of understanding between the station masters of the two stations combined with the fact that the network was a single line (at the time) and there were no modern methods of intercommunication.
 The two stationmasters had disagreed on which of the two trains should have priority, and, despite the intervention of the train traffic controller from Athens, both the "Acropolis Express" and the "post" normally passed through the station of Doxaras and Orphanes, respectively, with the result to collide en route.
 The two stationmasters and the traffic controller were charged with manslaughter and disrupting traffic safety in the first degree.
-At the trial, which took place in November 1972 in Karditsa, they were sentenced to prison terms of 3 to 5 years.
+At the trial, which took place in November 1972 in Karditsa, they were sentenced to prison terms of three to five years.
 The penalties had no deterrent effect.
-In January 1973, at the appeals court in Larissa, Nikolaos Gekas the Orfana stationmaster, was sentenced to 5 years in prison, while the other two defendants were acquitted.
+In January 1973, at the appeals court in Larissa, Nikolaos Gekas the Orfana stationmaster, was sentenced to five years in prison, while the other two defendants were acquitted.

 Aftermath

-In the aftermath, one cruelly tragic story emerged of two women who boarded the Orfanon station and would get off at the next station of Doxaras (a route that did not exceed 10 kilometers).
+In the aftermath, reports emerged of two women who boarded the Orfanon station and would get off at the next station of Doxaras (a route that did not exceed 10 kilometers).
 One died, and the other was seriously injured.

-The junta at the time, alarmed by this second fatal accident, took the decision to modernize the train communications network through its vice-president Stylianou Pattakou, they announced the equipping of trains with radiotelephones.
+The junta at the time, alarmed by this second fatal crash, decided to modernize the train communications network through its vice-president Stylianos Pattakos, they announced the equipping of trains with radiotelephones.

+Subsequently, with the upgrading, track doubling, and electrification of what would become the Piraeus–Platy mainline, the section where the collision took place was replaced with a more direct tunnel between Doxaras and Orfana, bypassing the blind turn completely.